abbas-taher/processing-duplicates--list-scala-functional-way/README.md

     scala> reduceDup(listdup,purge)
     res: List[Int] = List(1, 2, 4, 5, 3, 4, 3)

 Without the inner "iter" function you can not recursively traverse the list.
 This is a common technique used in Scala for such cases and the language enables programmers to define nested functions where parameters from the outer function are in scope within the inner function.
+Also, in reduceDup we are concatenating two lists using the ::: operator while in removeDup we only add a single element to the start of the list using the :: operator.

 ### Problem\#10: Run-length encoding
 #### Problem: Run-length data count